datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

-### Chrome extensions
+### Chrome Extensions

 Chrome extensions are software programs that modify the way that the Chrome browser itself works.
 You can find and install them through the Chrome Web Store just like you can with Chrome Apps but they look and function slightly differently.
-Sometimes these extensions may do something very simple (like [show you a funny picture](https://chrome.google.com/webstore/detail/animatedtabs-a-new-gif-on/kenhfdoiondldpcoajdbackbnmehgahl?hl=en) when you open a new tab) or they might do something very important (like [managinging your passwords](https://chrome.google.com/webstore/detail/save-to-pocket/niloccemoadcdkdjlinkgdfekeahmflj?hl=en)).
+Sometimes these extensions may do something very simple (like [show you a funny picture](https://chrome.google.com/webstore/detail/animatedtabs-a-new-gif-on/kenhfdoiondldpcoajdbackbnmehgahl?hl=en) when you open a new tab) or they might do something very important (like [managing your passwords](https://chrome.google.com/webstore/detail/save-to-pocket/niloccemoadcdkdjlinkgdfekeahmflj?hl=en)).

 As an example we will install the _Pocket_ Chrome extension. _Pocket_ is an extension that lets you save a particular website or essay for reading when your Chromebook is offline.
 So if you know you will need to read a document you can save it to _Pocket_ before you are traveling somewhere where you will not have Internet access and then retrieve and read it even when you are offline.
 You can open the Chrome Web Store just as we did previously and search for Pocket under the _Extensions_ window.